 By Marilou Butcher Roth, Master Coach

-We have looked at the idea of making and keeping agreements in previous posts, and now, I would like to look specifically at the agreements (conscious or unconscious) that we make with ourselves.
+You may be familiar with the concept of making and keeping agreements, and today let’s look specifically at the agreements (conscious or unconscious) that we make with ourselves.

-Take a moment and think about those times when you decided to lose weight, drink more water, change a habit, etc., etc., etc. Your intentions were admirable, your desire immense, and then, your life managed to come up with other ideas for you and your best intentions went marching right to the curb!
+Take a moment and think about those times when you decided to lose weight, drink more water, change a habit, etc., etc., etc. Your intentions were of course admirable, your desire immense, and then, your life managed to come up with other ideas for you, and your best intentions went by the wayside.

 It happens to everyone at some point, and frequently for most.
-No need for shame or embarrassment!
-Let’s look a bit deeper however to see what is actually at play.
-You understand that when you make an agreement, you either need to keep it, or communicate the change.
-If that doesn’t happen you feel lousy -- you feel lousy because you are out of integrity.
+No need for shame or embarrassment.
+Let’s look a bit deeper to see what is actually at play.
+You already understand that when you make an agreement, you either need to keep it, or communicate the change.
+If neither of these two happen, you probably will find yourself feeling not so great, perhaps not even realizing why.
+The reason you feel this way is that you are out of integrity with yourself.

-We do not give as much thought to our agreements that we make with ourselves.
+We unfortunately do not give as much thought to the agreements that we made with ourselves.
 When you have a desire, and then an internal call to action, (i.e. lose weight, drink more water, etc.), you are actually making an agreement with yourself.
-And...it works exactly the same way!
+And, these agreements need to be handled exactly the same as your agreements with others.

-Let’s say you decide to work out three times each week.
+As an example, let’s say you decide to work out three times each week.
 Oh yeah!
-You know what you want to do, where, and how.
+You know what you want to do, where you want to do it, and how.
 You make it through the first week like a champ!
 Boom!
-Entering into your second week, you make it the first day -- you pat yourself on the back knowing you are on a roll.
-And then it happens!
-You get a call that you deem to be important, right at the time you have allowed for your exercise.
-OK, you tell yourself, no big deal.
-And yet...it is!
+Going into your second week, you make it the first day, patting yourself on the back, knowing you are on a roll.
+And then IT happens.
+You get a call that you deem to take priority, right at your scheduled workout time.
+No big deal you tell yourself.
+And, yet, it is!

-There will always be “things” that come up -- you can count on it.
-If you merely blow off your exercise times, you will find yourself feeling bad at some point, bringing your self judgement to a full blown activity.
+There will always be “things” that show up, you can count on that.
+If you merely blow off your exercise times, you will find yourself feeling bad at some point, bringing your self judgment to a full blown activity of its own.
 Just as with agreements with others, when you let yourself down, you will feel lousy.

-Don’t despair!
-This is an easy fix.
-When you decide to engage in activities such as we discussed above -- consciously acknowledge to yourself that you are making an agreement.
-Please feel free to even write them down.
-I ________ agree to _________.
+Don’t despair.
+Fortunately, this is an easy fix.
+When you decide to engage in your chosen activities (agreements with yourself), consciously acknowledge that you are, in fact, making an agreement.
+You may even benefit from writing these down.
+I _________ agree to _________.
 There it is, looking you right in the eye.
-And when (because it will), something comes up, you need to consciously change the agreement you have made with yourself.
+And when (because it will) something comes up, you need to consciously change the agreement.
 Again, it may be helpful to do this in writing.
-The change might be to cancel the activity entirely for that day, or, perhaps you move the activity to another time.
+The change might be to cancel the activity entirely for that day or, perhaps, move the activity to another time.

-You will be accountable to yourself, overflowing with self-awareness and maintaining the integrity that feels sooooo good!
+You then will be accountable to yourself, overflowing with self awareness, and maintaining the integrity that feels soooooo good!